GodsPaladin/GodsPaladin.github.io/README.md

                                360 Portfolio

-This is a portfolio has few 360 pictures taken with the Ricoh Theta 360 degree camera.
+This is a portfolio has few 360 images taken with the Ricoh Theta 360 degree camera.